lljustycell999/Text-Document-Enhancer/README.md

 cd Text-Document-Enhancer

-2: Install the dependencies in the requirements.txt file in the terminal:
+2: Install the dependencies in the requirements.txt file by entering this terminal command:

 pip install -r requirements.txt